Loyalty instead of fidelity

 Sessions and costs

-Sessions are held in my office, via Skype / WhatsApp / Google Hangouts and through E-mails.
+Sessions are held in my office, or via secure video chat and through E-mails.
 E-mails are especially convenient for very shy people and may lead to face-to-face sessions later.

 The fee is to be paid in cash before the session.
 Other payment methods can be arranged.

-I offer 50% discount for people who live in Ex-Yugoslavian countries and work with me via Skype.
+I offer 50% discount for people who live in Ex-Yugoslavian countries and work with me via secure online video chat.

 Please provide 24 hours notice to cancel or reschedule your session.
 Without proper notice you will be required to pay for the missed session.